 Our makeup artist insurance starts from £5 a month.

 Yes, it doesn't matter if you're self-taught or professionally trained, you'll be covered with our makeup artist insurance.

-Yes – whether it's in the UK or overseas, if you often travel to offer your services on location, your insured equipment will be covered in the UK and temporarily anywhere in the world for up to 90 days.
+Yes – whether it's in the UK or overseas, if you often travel to offer your services on location, your insured equipment will be covered in the UK and temporarily anywhere in the world.